jasoet/fun-kommand/README.md

 - Redirect standard output to `File` or `OutputStream` (including `System.out`).
 - Accept `Map` as environment variable.
 - Helper for accept standard input from main Java process as `Sequence<String>`.
+- Return `BufferedInputStream` if output is not redirected, null if otherwise.
+- `InputStream` from a command will be easily to be piped (as input) to other command.

 ## Gradle